 In 2018, it’s becoming more and more critical for your children to have one of the best laptops.
 The best laptops for kids generally tend to be rugged and cheap tablets, but your child will eventually outgrow those, requiring something a bit more robust.
-Whether it’s for school or for play, you’re going to need one of the best laptops for kids.
+Whether it’s for school or for play, you’re going to need one of the top laptops for kids.

 We’ll guide you through the best laptops for kids – from low prices to ruggedized frames and even rigid parental controls.
-We may not have tested or reviewed every product on this list, but we’re laptop experts, and these best laptops for kids are exceptional.
+We may not have tested or reviewed every product on this list, but we’re laptop experts, and these top laptops for kids are exceptional.

 - These are the best laptops for students in college